HackerEarth/engineering.hackerearth.com/_posts/2018-09-20-profiling-django-views-with-scooby.md

 ## Screenshot

-Here is the screenshot of how SQL queries looks in chrome-extension.
+Here is the screenshot of how SQL queries look in chrome-extension.
 <img src='/images/scooby-ext-screenshot.png' />

 In the right panel under **SQL** tab, you can see stacktraces of all different queries.